cuauhtemocbe/dockyard2sail-ts/docs/README_EN.md

 ## 🔍 Code Quality

-This template includes several code quality tools:
+This boilerplate includes several code quality tools:

 - **Husky**: Git hooks for pre-commit, pre-merge, and pre-push validation
 - **lint-staged**: Run checks only on staged files